QUT: A Unit Testing Framework for Quantum Subroutines: Methodology

 The prioritized quality attributes \cite{bass2003software} relevant to the proposed framework include the following: \textit{accuracy} - the test outputs should reliably distinguish between correct and incorrect code, and \textit{usability} - the tests shall be written in a concise, economical, and lightweight syntax, with hardware and testing protocol details abstracted away.
 Usability implies the minimization of cognitive load, assuming that the user has no prior knowledge of quantum information theory.

-The quantitative measure of accuracy used in this work is based on Youden’s J statistic, given by the formula:
+In classical software engineering, unit testing is typically formulated as a dichotomous problem with a binary outcome.
+In contrast, quantum unit testing can be formulated as a statistical hypothesis testing problem, where the outcome is usually expressed in terms of probabilities.
+To quantify the ability of a test with a probabilistic output to discriminate between correct and incorrect code in a dataset containing $N_P$ correct subroutines and $N_N$ mutated subroutines, we use the following metric:

-where $\alpha$ is predicted probability that the code is correct in the case of positive example, $\beta$ is predicted probability that the code is correct in the case of negative example.
-This statistic was chosen because it accounts for both false positives and false negatives on an equal footing.
-Taking a frequentist approach to probability (where probability is interpreted as the relative frequency of outcomes), $\alpha$ can be interpreted as sensitivity, and $1-\beta$ as specificity.
+where $\alpha_j$ is predicted probability that the subroutine is correct for the positive example, $\beta_j$ is predicted probability that the subroutine is correct for a negative example.

+This metric can be interpreted as Youden’s J statistic under a frequentist view of probability, where $\alpha$ corresponds to sensitivity, $1-\alpha$ to the false negative rate, $\beta$ to the false positive rate, and $1-\beta$ to specificity.
+This interpretation is based on the following thought experiment: consider an oracle that outputs a probability (a number between 0 and 1) that the supplied code is correct by effectively performing $N$ experiments, some confirming the correctness of the code and others indicating the presence of mutations.
+Assume that the correct subroutine is supplied.
+In this case, $TP$ experiments confirm correctness and $FN$ experiments yield false negatives, so the oracle outputs $TP/(TP + FN)$, with $TP + FN = N$.
+For negative ground truth, the oracle outputs a probability interpreted as $FP/(TN + FP)$, where $FP$ denotes the number of false positive experiments and $TN$ denotes the number of true negatives, with $TN + FP = N$.
+Under this interpretation, Eq.~\ref{eq:Youden} reduces to the standard definition of Youden’s J statistic:

+As more positive or negative cases are included in the dataset, the oracle performs additional experiments and reports average values across the entire dataset.

-The usability of the framework is estimated using two quantitative measures: number of lines of code (LOC) and the number of unique imported entities (functions and classes) required in the script written by the user to implement unit testing.
+To evaluate the usability of the framework, as a proxy for developer effort, we measure the complexity of test implementations and associated cognitive load by using the number of lines of code and the number of imported entities (functions and classes) required to implement equivalent tests.
 Both of these metrics vary depending on the details of a particular implementation, but generally provide a reasonable view of how the code is improved in terms of the number of instructions the user needs to execute to achieve a certain goal and the number of semantic entities he must learn to write the script respectively.
+It should be noted that the relationship between source code metrics and cognitive load remains an active area of research; see, for example, \cite{ABBADANDALOUSSI2023111619}.